Goody's Burger House

-Goody's Burger House S.A. is Greece's largest fast food company.
-Its head office is in Building 14B, Eleftherios Venizelos International Airport in Spata, Attica.
+Goody's Burger House S.A. is a Greek fast food company.
+Headquartered in Spata, it is the country's leading fast food chain.

+History

-It was founded in 1973 by Ioannis Dionisiadis, Achilleas Folias and Nikolaos Pappas in Thessaloniki.
-It is the leading fast-food restaurant of Greece, having left behind the international chain McDonald's.
+Goody's was founded in 1973 by Ioannis Dionisiadis, Achilleas Folias and Nikolaos Pappas in Thessaloniki.

 In July 2001, after a hostile acquisition, Delta Holding S.A. became the major stakeholder in the company.
 In September 2006, Goody's along with Delta and a few more companies, started working under the umbrella of a parent company named Vivartia, owned by the Marfin Investment Group.
 It is now a subsidiary of Vivartia S.A.

 In January 31, 2014, Goody's changed its name to Goody's Burger House, though some of its stores still retain the previous branding.
 The company has also released a child-friendly brand of meals, called Junior Goody's.

-Free internet is provided by Vodafone.

 Stores

-These are the stores of Goody's as of 2 December 2024:
+These are the 150 stores of Goody's as of 2 December 2024: